Idaho Conservation League

 The Idaho Conservation League (ICL) is a 501(c)(3) non-profit organization devoted to protecting Idaho's environment.
 "The ICL preserves Idaho's clean water, wilderness and quality of life through citizen action, public education, and professional advocacy."
-The Idaho Conservation League devotes the majority of its funding to conservation efforts.
-80% of ICL's budget goes directly to programs aimed at protecting clean water, clean air, and Idaho's wild landscapes.
+The majority of ICL’s funding comes from members in Idaho and supports conservation programs aimed at protecting clean water, clean air, public lands, wildlife, and Idaho's wild landscapes.

 History

 Several of their main achievements since then can be seen below.